hmrc/income-tax-mtd-changelog/README.md

 The following changes have been made to the documentation:

 * Added missing `message` attribute to all example error codes
-* Added missing `correlationId` header requirement to mandatory
+* Added missing `correlationId` header to documentation

 ### cis-deductions-api

 The following changes are now available in production:

-* Some error response status codes are corrected from 403 to 400, see [sandbox changelog](https://github.com/hmrc/income-tax-mtd-changelog/wiki#10th-january-2023).
+* Some error response status codes are corrected from 403 to 400:
+  * `Amend CIS Deductions For Subcontractor`
+  * `Create CIS Deductions For Subcontractor`
+  * `Retrieve CIS Deductions For Subcontractor`
 * Updated Endpoint `Amend CIS Deductions for Subcontractor`
   * New error `RULE_TAX_YEAR_NOT_SUPPORTED` added
   * Providing empty `periodData` array now returns a `RULE_INCORRECT_OR_EMPTY_BODY_SUBMITTED` error